-If more than 9 spans are required in any of the decks of a structure then the Microsoft Excel spreadsheet can be modified.
-To do this, select the whole row containing the Structure Number of Supports for the Deck / Length cell for the deck you wish to increase the number of spans for within Microsoft Excel as indicated on the figure below (in the figure we are adding spans to the second deck of a structure we are defining).
+If more than 9 spans are required in any of the decks of a structure, then the spreadsheet can be modified.
+To do this, select the whole row containing the Structure Number of Supports for the Deck / Length cell for the deck you wish to increase the number of spans for within the spreadsheet as indicated on the figure below (in the figure we are adding spans to the second deck of a structure we are defining).